 When they returned Carol checked Miss J’s stats again, all good.
 She was confident that she had vomited up all of the muffin, and that what may have been left in her system would be flushed through with nothing more than a yucky toilet trip.

 Dr Smart came in and discussed the challenge with us, and we went right through everything Miss J had said during the challenge, how she had described how her body was feeling.
 I was so proud of Miss J being able to speak up so well for herself.

 After The Challenge

 So the challenge was a big fat Fail, but as Dr Smart & Carol advised, it was a “good fail”, she had reacted to the smallest dose they give, 1/16th of a muffin, which is the equivalent of 0.5g of egg (2x50g eggs split into 12 muffins, then 1/16th of 1 muffin = 0.5g).
 And her reaction had removed the allergen from her body, she was confident there would be no after effects.

 We asked Dr Smart if there was anything extra we should be doing once we left the hospital.
-Her advice was to keep on doing what we’re doing, strict avoidance of all egg items, with a view to another challenge in 1-2 years.
+Her advice was to keep on doing what we’re doing, strict avoidance of all egg items, with a view to another challenge in a few years.
 As all parents know, kids change so quickly, hopefully Miss J’s immune system changes enough in the next 1-2 years that she will be able to tolerate eggs at her next challenge!

 We drove back to Ballarat after the challenge, Miss J slept the whole 75 min trip.
 After a few hours rest and play, dinner & a bath we loaded all our kit up and drove home, 2 hours to Warrnambool.
 We got home at 9pm, a very tired, emotionally drained family!